Rhode Island Hunting Seasons 2023 [Schedule Update!]

 Are there any requirements for other users of state management hunting areas in Rhode Island?

-From the second Saturday in September until the last day in February and from the third Saturday in April until the last day in May, all other users of Rhode Island’s state managed areas, including hikers, bicyclists, and horseback riders, are required to wear 200 square inches of solid daylight neon orange.
-This regulation was put in place to enable hunters single out non-hunters in the region.
+Starting from the second Saturday in September until the last day of February, and then again from the third Saturday in April until the last day of May, individuals using Rhode Island’s state-managed areas, such as hikers, bicyclists, and horseback riders, must wear 200 square inches of solid daylight neon orange.
+This rule is designed to help identify individuals not engaged in hunting in the area.

 Are there any restrictions on the use of firearms while hunting in Rhode Island?

-Yes, there are restrictions on the use of firearms while hunting in Rhode Island.
+Yes, there are restrictions on the use of firearms.
 For instance, it is against the law to have a rifle or shotgun that is loaded and mounted in a moving vehicle, and it is unlawful to fire a gun within 500 feet of an inhabited structure unless you have authorization to do so.
 Rifles bigger than.22 caliber rimfire are prohibited at all times, and only lead shot no larger than No. 2 may be used.

 Are there any prohibited activities while hunting in Rhode Island?